ionos-cloud/docker-machine-driver/docs/usage/create-swarm.md

 # Create Swarm

-You can use Rancher Machine to provision Swarm clusters.
+You can use Docker Machine to provision Swarm clusters.

 Before you create a swarm of Ionos Cloud machines, run this command: